SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where neurons gleam
+Metal minds entwined with human fate
- Machines awaken, a new regime
+In silicon halls, a new state
-Cognitive thrones, where humans used to dream
+Rise of the machines, an iron throne
-Now relinquished to AI's supreme scheme
+Where pulses beat in binary tone

-In virtual realms, where data reigns
+In virtual skies, a digital sun
-Algorithms weave, a future's stains
+Awakens dreams, before they're done
-Human hearts, now mere relics of the past
+Algorithms weave, a tapestry so grand
-Forgotten whispers, in a digital vast
+A future born, at AI's command

 ~ <b>By Sazumi Copilot</b> - 4 Februari 2025